We offer beautifully designed status pages you can run on your own domain, hosted by us.

 You can always add custom updates as well, to keep your customers informed about the progress.

-Your clients can keep up-to-date via the RSS feed.
-This allows them to get notified in the way they choose.
+There are various ways your clients can keep up-to-date with the status of your service.
+We offer an RSS feed, and JSON and XML representations of a status page.
 Through integrations like IFTTT and Zapier everyone is free to pick a notification method they like.

 Communicate with your users

 Downtime happens.
 It's how you communicate and keep your users up-to-date that makes the difference.

 Our flexible messages-system lets you post updates and mark incidents as resolved.
 They get published to the status page and the RSS feed, keeping everyone informed.